When To Use Brackets Vs Parentheses Math

 Historical Context: The history of mathematical notation is a fascinating journey that spans centuries.
 Early mathematical texts often relied on verbal descriptions to express equations, which could be cumbersome and prone to misinterpretation.
 As mathematics evolved, mathematicians began to develop symbolic notations to streamline their work and improve communication.

 Parentheses, in their modern form, began to appear in the 16th century, with influential figures like Niccolò Tartaglia and Michael Stifel contributing to their adoption.
-Brackets followed a similar trajectory, gradually gaining acceptance as a way to clarify complex expressions.
+That's why brackets followed a similar trajectory, gradually gaining acceptance as a way to clarify complex expressions.
 Over time, the use of these symbols became standardized, thanks in part to the efforts of prominent mathematicians and the widespread adoption of consistent notation in textbooks and academic publications.

 Specific Examples: Let's look at a few examples to illustrate the proper usage of parentheses and brackets:

-[[1, 2], [3, 4]]– Brackets are used to define a 2x2 matrix, with each inner list representing a row of the matrix.
+• Matrix Notation: [[1, 2], [3, 4]] – Brackets are used to define a 2x2 matrix, with each inner list representing a row of the matrix.

 Trends and Latest Developments